 - A/B testing execution

-Information architecture is key to succeed in a modern eCommerce environment.
-You need to design the structure of your product information and rich content in such a way that it is easily reusable across channels.
-You need the product information available for your webshop, App, in store, Point of Sales and even digital signage and good old printed material.
+Information architecture is key to success in a modern headless commerce environment.
+You need to design the structure of your product information and rich content to be easily reusable across channels.
+You need the product information available for your webshop, App, in-store, Point of Sales, and even digital signage and good old printed material.

-Having the product information properly modelled, organized and labelled builds the ground floor of an eCommerce architecture.
-Properly done it can serve as a content services layer in your organization.
-This allows for rapid testing and innovation as you have the underlying data available in real time.
+Having the product information correctly modeled, organized, and labeled builds the ground floor of an eCommerce architecture.
+Properly done, it can serve as a content services layer in your organization.
+This allows for rapid testing and innovation as you have the underlying data available in real-time.
+Plan and evolve.

-Information architects builds the foundation for eCommerce performance with:
+Information architects build the foundation for eCommerce performance with:

 - Building foundation for navigation and search